Database

 Frequently Asked Questions

 The interactive tool above allows you to search and filter the data on food contact chemicals (FCCs) that have been measured in the migrates and extracts of many different food contact materials (FCMs) and articles (FCAs).
-There are two separate views within the tool: (1) the data view and (2) the references view.
+There are three separate views within the tool: the data view of all FCMs, the data view of plastic FCMs, and the references view.

 The reference view shows you which published studies are the source of the data.
-In the reference view, you can apply the same search and selection criteria as in the data view.
-There is also the option to search for authors and title keywords.
-The list of references shown summarizes all relevant sources that provide information about the filtered criteria.
+In the reference view, you can apply the same search and selection criteria as in the data views.
+The list of references then links to all relevant sources that provide information about the filtered criteria.
+There is also the option to search for authors, title, journal, or year of publication.
 Example questions you can answer in this view are:

-- Which references have addressed only single-use food contact articles and tested them in extraction experiments?
+• Which studies have addressed only single-use food contact articles and tested them in extraction experiments?

 Each database entry refers to a food contact chemical that was identified in a specific reference.
 A database entry also tells us in which food contact material and food contact article this food contact chemical was investigated.
 Finally, each entry is linked to information about the experimental setup and whether the chemical was detected or not.
 Therefore, the most important columns in the table of database entries have the following headings: Reference | Food Contact Chemical | Food Contact Material | Food Contact Article | Type of Experiment | Evidence of Detection